dgwyther/dgwyther.github.io/experience.md

 ### Experience in the Field

-* December 2018 - March 2019: AUV Sorsdal mission
- * Lead Field Scientist
+* December 2018 - March 2019: AUV Sorsdal mission // Lead Field Scientist

-* December 2013 - February 2014: NBP 1402
+* December 2013 - February 2014: NBP 1402 // Field Oceanographer

- * Field Oceanographer
+### Qualifications
+**2012–2015:** Doctor of Philosophy (Quantitative Marine Science) // Institute for Marine and Antarctic Studies, University of Tasmania, Australia

+**2012–2015:** Graduate Diploma in Marine Sciences // Institute for Marine and Antarctic Studies, University of Tasmania, Australia

+**2010:** Bachelor of Science with Honours Class I (Quantum Physics) // School of Mathematics and Physics, University of Queensland, Australia

+**2007–2009:** Bachelor of Science // School of Mathematics and Physics, University of Queensland, Australia